 The Secret to Victoria’s Secret-Worthy Legs

-Another reason the body bar beats dumbbells: you can use it to tone your legs.
+Here’s another reason body bars beat dumbbells: you can use it to tone your legs.
 Most women want long, lean legs, which is where the body bar comes in handy.
 Adding resistance with the bar lets you build and define the leg muscles without adding the bulk that often comes from using your full body weight (i.e., squats and lunges).

-If you’re a beginner, you can use the bar for balance while performing standing inner and outer leg lifts—or get the full resistance with a floor leg lift.
+If you’re a beginner, you can use body bars for balance while performing standing inner and outer leg lifts— or get the full resistance with a floor leg lift.
 The inner thigh lift with bar is great for toning the impossibly-stubborn inner thigh area.
 The bar is easy to control from this angle once you get the hang of it.
 Add resistance by extending the bar further off your leg.

-Of course, it isn’t just about style: using it can add new dimensions to your workout, like balance, coordination and variety.
+Of course, it isn’t just about style: using body bars can add new dimensions to your workout, like balance, coordination, and variety.
 It’s also a handy prop for poses that require standing on one leg!